 Our School Orchestra provides an opportunity for girls in Years 7 - 12 to play in a symphony orchestra.
-We are one of the few public schools who have an ensemble of this nature.
-Girls who play string, woodwind, brass and percussion instruments rehearse each Tuesday morning at 7.20am.
+Girls who play string, woodwind, brass and percussion instruments rehearse each Friday morning at 7.20 am.
 They learn and perform a wide range of musical styles including art music from a various periods of music, musical theatre medleys and a range of popular music.
 Instruments are available for hire if students do not own an instrument or if they are interested in learning an instrument, but do not want to purchase one until they have tried learning it.
-Girls are expected to be learning their instrument through an outside tutor to further develop their skills Faculty to contact - CAPA
+Girls are expected to be learning their instrument through an outside tutor to further develop their skills.